ammarwaddah/heart-disease-analysis/README.md

 * Note: you have to use a jupyter notebook to open this code file.

-1. Run the importing stage
+1. Run the importing stage.

-2. Load the dataset
+2. Load the dataset.

 3. Select which cell you would like to run and show its output.

-4. Run Selection/Line in Python Terminal command (Shift+Enter)
+4. Run Selection/Line in Python Terminal command (Shift+Enter).

 ## Sources
 This data was taken from (https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease)